FirTrees000/JaBPI/README.md

 b = fullness animation (stuffing + inflation) c = stuffing animation d = inflation animation
+-- all should be entered as animations paths
 ```

 generally you want to pick between using `b` alone / `c` and `d`